-Do you realize that your work as an entrepreneur is never done?
+Do you understand that your work as an entrepreneur is never done?
 You will be constantly working.
 When you do what you enjoy, that is anything but bad!

 At Holland Startup, first-time entrepreneurs realize their entrepreneurial ambitions.
 We guide, coach and finance young entrepreneurs to turn ideas into successful startups.

 We enable aspiring entrepreneurs to build a SAAS software company Will you join us?